smartnode/scripts/README.md

 # Collection of Scripts

-* logger.sh
-Helper functions with color, timestamp, and line number for logging in bash scripts
+* **logger.sh** - Helper functions with color, timestamp, and line number for logging in bash scripts.